Graduate Satisfactory Academic Progress Policy

 Completed Units – the cumulative number of units on a student’s academic transcript for which a grade of A, B, C, D, or CR is earned.

-A grade of IP (In Progress) must be completed within one calendar year from the end of the semester date of enrollment (two years for Graduate Education 687 and 796).
-An IP grade carries no grade points and is replaced by the grade earned when the requirements for the course are properly completed.
+A grade of IP (In Progress) must be completed within one calendar year from the end of the semester date of enrollment.

-A grade of Z (No grade has been entered) carries no grade points and is replaced by the grade earned once it is recorded by the professor.
+A grade of Z (No grade has been entered) is replaced by the grade earned once it is recorded by the professor.

-A grade of W (Withdrawn) is recorded when a student doing passing work is given permission by the program or Regional Center director to drop a course after the first 50 % of the course (for exceptional circumstances such as personal and family emergency).
-A W grade carries no grade points.
+A grade of W (Withdrawn) is recorded when a student doing passing work is given permission by the program or regional center director to drop a course after the first 50 % of the course (for exceptional circumstances such as personal and family emergency.)

 Semester – a semester is defined as Fall, Spring, or Summer.
 If a student only enrolls in one quad of a semester, that quad would be considered a semester for that student.